Aspirus Wausau Residency Curriculum

 Emergency Medicine

-The EM faculty who oversees the curriculum and rotation presents at Tuesday didactics once a month.
+The EM faculty who oversees the curriculum and Wausau rotation presents at Tuesday didactics once a month.
 These have included hands-on workshops for suturing and splinting/casting.

 Hospital Medicine Academic Team (HMAT)